About

 -

-Because after nearly twenty years of creating on the internet, I finally realized the thing I’ve been doing all along…needed a name.
+Because after nearly twenty years of creating online, I realized the thing I’d been doing all along needed a name.

-I started my career as a vegan blogger — photographing smoothies on my apartment floor, writing recipes from my tiny New York kitchen, building a community before we even had the word “creator.”
-Being one of the first vegan brands on Twitter and YouTube.
+I started as a vegan blogger - photographing smoothies on my apartment floor, writing from a tiny New York kitchen, building a brand before “creator” was even a word.
+Cookbooks, partnerships, a real career - all of it.

-But underneath the recipes was always the real engine: storytelling.
-The writing.
+But the real engine was always storytelling.
 The voice.
 The way I process life through words and images.
-That part never changed.

-Editorial Mode is the result of all those years and all those pivots.
+Editorial Mode is the result of that evolution.

-It’s the name I finally gave to the thing I’ve been practicing forever: taking your lived experience and shaping it into creative work with voice, clarity, and meaning.
+It’s the name I gave to the instinct I’ve always had - taking real life and shaping it into something with voice, clarity, and meaning.

 That’s why Editorial Mode exists.